dArccc/dArccc/README.md

 # About Me

 I'm a MERN Stack Dev, and a ML/DS enthusiast.
 I like to solve problems on Leetcode and CodeChef.
-Interested in Open Source and IoT.
+Interested in Open Source and Cloud Computing.

-   - 🔭 I’m currently learning **Data Science and DSA.**
+   - 🔭 I’m currently working on projects related to **MERN Stack**

-   - 📫 Contact me at:- **devaansh6303@gmail.com**
+   - 📫 Contact me at:- **devkakeri06@gmail.com**

    - ⚽ Hobbies:- Anime, Heavy Metal, Reading, Programming and Chess.